TestMasters LSAT Course offerings in Beebe, Arkansas

 Where can I review my diagnostic score reports?

-After you have taken a proctored diagnostic, you will be able to log in to the Online Resource Center at 9AM the next day—sometimes even earlier than this—to access and print your score report.
+After you have taken a proctored diagnostic, you will be able to log in to the Online Resource Center at to access and print your score report.
 Be sure to bring this score report with you if you plan to attend the LSAT review session for that practice test.
-Supplemental diagnostic score reports are available immediately after you enter your results online.
+Diagnostic score reports for both proctored and supplemental tests are available immediately after you enter your answers online.
 The score reports will provide you with statistics and other information that will assist you in your LSAT preparation.